mfbx9da4/poke-api/readme.md

 - **Documentation redundancy**: The way I have implemented the SDK, the documentation is copied from the website and included in the JS Doc comments and the readme.
 This is terrible.
 Again, a central schema would be ideal.
 - **Validation redundancy**: The SDK and the server perform the same validation of inputs and outputs.
 Moving to a central schema which generates all of these runtime checks would be ideal.
 - **Examples / test redundancy**: The examples are almost the same code as the tests.
 Ideally there would be a single source of truth because it gives the user confidence that the examples are correct.
 - **HTTP client**: I built a tiny isomorphic JSON HTTP client which meets the needs of this read-only JSON API.
 It uses `XMLHttpRequest` in the browser and `https` in node for maximum backwards compatibility.
 The main advantage is not having to ship Axios which saves ~30kb which is around 5x the size of the rest of the SDK.
-I manually tested this client in the browser but it would be better to automate these browser tests like the node ones.
+While I manually tested this client in the browser, automating these browser tests, like the node tests, would be preferable.
 - **Tree-shaking and ESM**: Although ESM compatible, something I didn't get to is, writing this as an ESM-first library as it should improve tree-shaking and future proof the SDK.
 I also would have liked to verify that tree-shaking is working as intended.

 ## Notes on Openapi Generator SDK